wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 ~~~~~
 {: title="HTTP 201 response example containing the Video Layer Selection extension"}

 In case that Simulcast or Scalable Video Codecs are supported by the Media Server and used in the active publication to the WHEP Resource, by default, the Media Server will choose one of the available video layers to be sent to the WHEP player (based on bandwidth estimation or any other business logic).
-However, the WHEP player (or the person watching the stream) may decide that it whishes to receive a different one (to preserve bandwidth or to best fit in the UI).
+However, the WHEP player (or the person watching the stream) may decide that it wishes to receive a different one (to preserve bandwidth or to best fit in the UI).
 In this case the WHEP player MAY send a HTTP POST request to theVideo Layer Selection  API entrypoint containing an "application/json" body with an JSON object indicating the information of the video layer that wishes to be received.
-The WHEP Endpoint will return a "200 OK" if the switch to the new video layer can be performed or an appropiate HTTP error response if not.
+The WHEP Endpoint will return a "200 OK" if the switch to the new video layer can be performed or an appropriate HTTP error response if not.

 The information that can sent on the JSON object in the POST request for doing layer selection is as follows:

 - mediaId: (String) m-line index to apply the layer selection(default: first video m-line)
 - rid: (String)  rid value of the simulcast encoding of the track (default: automatic selection)
 - spatialLayerId: (Number) The spatial layer id to send to the outgoing stream (default: max layer available)
-- temporalLayerId: (Number) The temporaral layer id to send to the outgoing stream (default: max layer available)
+- temporalLayerId: (Number) The temporal layer id to send to the outgoing stream (default: max layer available)
 - maxSpatialLayerId: (Number) Max spatial layer id (default: unlimited)
 - maxTemporalLayerId: (Number) Max temporal layer id (default: unlimited)
 - maxWidth: (Number) Max width of the layer (default: unlimited)
 - maxHeight: (Number) Max height of the layer (default: unlimited)

-The information about the avialable encodings, spatial or temporal layers should be retrieverd from a "layers" event sent by the WHEP Resource using the Server Sent Events extension:
+The information about the available encodings, spatial or temporal layers should be retrieverd from a "layers" event sent by the WHEP Resource using the Server Sent Events extension:

 ~~~~~
 POST /resource/213786HF/layer HTTP/1.1